ietf-wg-masque/draft-ietf-masque-ip-proxy-reqs/draft-ietf-masque-ip-proxy-reqs.md

 * IP Session: An association between client and server whereby both agree to proxy IP traffic given certain configuration properties.
 This is similar to a Child Security Association in IKEv2 terminology.
+An IP Session uses a particular Data Transport to transmit packets.

 # Use Cases